Arab and Muslim rescue efforts during the Holocaust: The Grand Mosque of Paris

 The Grand Mosque of Paris is one the largest and the oldest mosques in France.
 During the German occupation of France, the mosque became a place of shelter for members of the French Resistance and Jews escaping Nazi persecution.
 Algerian members of the Francs-Tireurs et Partisans (FTP; Partisan Snipers) sheltered and protected British parachutists who landed in France.
 Under the oversight of the first rector, Si Kaddour Benghabrit, French Jews were given papers declaring them Muslims as protection, including the famous Algerian-Jewish singer Salim Halali.

 Nurija Pozderac

 Nurija Pozderac was a Bosnian politician and resistance leader during World War Two.
 He was the Vice President of the Executive Board of the Anti-Fascist Council of National Liberation of Yugoslavia and a member of the Yugoslav Muslim Organization.
 After Yugoslavia was invaded by Nazi Germany, the Nazis created the 'Independent State of Croatia', a fascist puppet state ruled by the Ustaše.
 Pozderac was offered a position in the government, but refused.
 Pozderac became a partisan, joining in the fight against fascists.
-Though he was killed in 1943 during Case Black, he was still able to personally save and shelter thousands of individuals and families from persecution.
+Though he was killed in 1943 during Operation Schwarz, he was still able to personally save and shelter thousands of individuals and families from persecution.
 He was later honored as a 'Righteous Among the Nations'.